Project-Pandora-Game/pandora-documentation/Getting_started.md

 _Recommendation: During some steps it will ask you to select editor, if you did install VSCode before this step, I recommend selecting it as Git editor so you don't have to learn using any other tools._

-<ins>**Setup Git SSH key**</ins>

-**This step is needed only because the project is private at the moment**

-_Note: If you are closely familiar with how SSH keys work and how to checkout git submodules, you can skip this section_

-For this follow the following [GitHub tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 <ins>**Install Node.js and enable corepack**</ins>

 - First install [Node.js (version 18.x - LTS)](https://nodejs.org/en/download/).